dat2Cph/content/oop_git_tdd/git-tdd/git.md

 3. **Use branches**
     - Use branches to work on features or bug fixes independently.
 This will allow you to work on multiple features simultaneously without affecting the main codebase.
 4. **Pull before you push**
     - Always pull the latest changes from the remote repository before working on shared files and pushing your commits.
-This will help you avoid merge conflicts.
+This will help you avoid (most) merge conflicts.
 5. **Review your changes**
     - Review your changes before committing them (`git status`).
-This will help you catch mistakes, write all inclusive commit messages and avoid committing unnecessary changes.
+This will help you catch mistakes, write all-inclusive commit messages and avoid committing unnecessary changes.

 ### Installing Git
 ### Configuring Git